aws/s2n-tls/README.md

 ## Platform Support

 We’ve listed the distributions and platforms under two tiers: Tier 1 platforms are guaranteed to build, run, and pass tests in CI.
-Tier 2 platforms are guaranteed to build and we'll address issues opened against them, but they aren't currently running in our CI and are not actively reviewed with every modification.
-If you use a platform not listed below and would like to request (and help!) it be added to our CI, please open an issue for discussion.
+Tier 2 platforms are guaranteed to build and we'll address issues opened against them, but they aren't currently running in our CI and are not actively reviewed with every commit.
+If you use a platform not listed below and would like to request (or help!) add it to our CI, please open an issue for discussion.

 ### Tier 1